-Crenshaw said the exact same thing.
-He said you should keep your to-do lists in established “gathering points” like your calendar or a physical inbox, and that “your mind is not an acceptable gathering point.”
+Crenshaw said the exact same thing: keep your to-do lists in established “gathering points” like your calendar or a physical inbox.
+He said that “your mind is not an acceptable gathering point.”

 I have this metaphor in my mind about the whole situation.
-I see my mind as an engine, which performs at its highest when the oil inside of it is pure.
+I see my mind as an engine, which performs at its best when the oil inside of it is pure.

-These little thoughts I have – I need to do laundry, don’t forget to set that meeting invite, I need to buy more soap – are impurities that get into the oil and slow the engine down.
+My distracting thoughts – I need to do laundry, don’t forget to set that meeting invite, I need to buy more soap – are impurities that get into the oil and slow down the engine.
 Sometimes, so many impurities get into the oil it clogs the engine, and I can’t do anything at all.

-Writing out my thoughts on a piece of paper is like straining that oil, so it's pure again.
+Writing out my thoughts on a piece of paper is like straining that oil to make it pure again.
 Afterwards, the engine runs smoothly, as I cruise down the highway of peaceful productivity.

-Do I feel a little silly writing out my thoughts on a notebook?
-Yea, a little bit.
+Do I feel a little silly writing out my thoughts in a notebook?
+Yeah, a little bit.
 But it also makes me feel good, because I know it’ll mean my engine runs smoother.